 As my attempts to get back to the capital without CBT’s help later demonstrated to me (an epic and frustrating trip worthy of its own article) Kyrgyzstan can be a hard place to travel.
 Taxi cab drivers are often mercenary, signs, if they exist, are in Cyrillic, and no one and nothing is ever on time.

 The country is full of natural beauty and friendly people, however.
 Nowhere in the western world can you find such mountains and lakes together with a culture so unfamiliar but inviting.
 With a little help, a trip to Kyrgyzstan can be amazingly rewarding.

-Community Based Tourism can provide that help, giving tourists an amazing local experience while they support the local community they’ve come to enjoy.
+Community-Based Tourism can provide that help, giving tourists an amazing local experience while they support the local community they’ve come to enjoy.

 (Oriental Express Central Asia)

-A single entry visa is $70 and easy to get from the Kirghiz embassy.
+A single entry visa is $70 and is easy to get from the Kirghiz embassy.
 Processing usually takes two weeks.

 Flights from the United States generally go through Moscow or London and end in the capital, Bishkek.
 Long layovers are common since Bishkek isn’t a frequent destination, so get a transit visa for Russia unless you want to spend ten hours in the dreary Sheremetyevo airport as I did.

 I stayed in the Bishkek Alton.
 The Alton is centrally located (#30 Manas Road, telephone: 66-64-12) and relatively inexpensive.
 The staff is friendly but speaks almost no English.
 Fancier, more western hotels offer pick-up from the airport and other services, but charge more western prices as well.